Managing hybrid teams – How HRDs can upskill managers

 - Awareness of non-verbal cues.
 Most communication isn’t speech.
 Help managers understand what they’re seeing, even if nothing's being said.

-Create effective Employee Experience: go beyond Engagement
+Create effective Employee Experience when managing hybrid teams: go beyond engagement

 Employees want connections with organisations like never before.
 Think personal development and growth snuggled in social and environmental responsibility.